The Conference Committee budget included $4,340,051 for suicide prevention line item 4513-1026 in their FY18 budget.

-This represents an increase from the previous budget of $3.86M.
-We are grateful to Governor Patrick, to all of the legislators in the House and Senate for prioritizing the necessary prevention, intervention and post-vention services this line item supports, as well as our members who called, emailed and wrote to articulate the importance of maintaining suicide prevention resources in their communities and across the state.
+This represents an increase from the previous FY17 budget ($4.13M).
+We are grateful to Governor Baker, to all of the legislators in the House and Senate for prioritizing the necessary prevention, intervention and post-vention services this line item supports, as well as our members who called, emailed and wrote to articulate the importance of maintaining suicide prevention resources in their communities and across the state.
 Thank you!

 The MCSP greatly appreciates the efforts of our members who placed calls, wrote letters and sent emails in support of the line item, as well as the significant support from legislators who continue to advocate for suicide prevention funding in Massachusetts.